RitinkarDB/RitinkarDB/README.md

 ## Hi there 👋

-I'm a third year Postgraduate Researcher aka a PhD Scholar at the School of Economics at the University of East Anglia.
+I'm a fourth year Postgraduate Researcher aka a PhD Scholar at the School of Economics at the University of East Anglia.

 My interests mainly relate to how people make decisions, primarily at an individual level (decision theory), but also with multiple agents (social choice and game theory).
 I also have further interests in the philosophy of economics.
 I'm also interested in getting economists to use more computer stuff in their work!
-- 🔭 I’m currently working on determinants of ambiguity attitude, also getting into more computational stuff these days
+- 🔭 I’m currently working on ~~determinants of ambiguity attitude, also getting into more computational stuff these days~~ computational economics and formalising economic theory in Lean 4
 - 📫 How to reach me: r.das-bhaumik@uea.ac.uk (institutional email ID)
 - 😄 Pronouns: He/Him
 - 💬 Languages spoken: English (native), Bengali (native), Assamese, German, Dutch